winston0410/vim-tutorial/tutorial.md

   3. To search for the same phrase again, simply type  n .
      To search for the same phrase in the opposite direction, type  N .

-  4. If you want to search for a phrase in the backwards direction, use the command  ?  instead of /.

----> When the search reaches the end of the file it will continue at the start.

-  "error" is not the way to spell error;  error is an error.
   4. To search for a phrase in the backward direction, use  ?  instead of  / .

   5. To go back to where you came from press  CTRL-O  (Keep Ctrl down while